Litiks/django-simple_unsubscribe/README.md

 Settings
 --------

-Ensure that the following settings are currently used: settings.ROOT_DOMAIN
+The following settings are currently used:

+- settings.ROOT_DOMAIN

 TODO: